 Nico de Leon and I had been working on a Filipino rotisserie concept in the background, as we’ve both always been infatuated with the flavors of Filipino style rotisserie and lechon from our trips back to the Philippines.
 Even though it seems crazy to open a new concept right now... with the ever changing restaurant climate, this feels better suited for the times and a more sustainable business model beyond the pandemic, where we can still continue to celebrate the flavors we grew up with.

 Brined and aromatics-stuffed birds run $14 for a half or $28 for a whole, along with pork belly lechon sold by the pound and sides like garlic fried rice.
 The opening menu, including dessert, is below.

 The new Lasita still plans, as Valencia says, to celebrate the flavors of the Philippines, but with indoor dining still a ways off in Los Angeles County, it’s all about the takeout chicken.
-It’s ultimately a positive step forward for Valencia and de Leon, and for the Filipino food community overall, but one that comes with a certain amount of loss, as LA Times co-critic Bill Addison noted in a piece last week on Kuya Lord, a Filipino pop-up that operates out of a garage in La Cañada.
-Lasita is available for preoders and pickups now.
+It’s ultimately a positive step forward for Valencia and de Leon, and for the Filipino food community overall, but one that comes with a certain amount of loss, as Los Angeles Times co-critic Bill Addison noted in a piece last week on Kuya Lord, a Filipino pop-up that operates out of a garage in La Cañada.
+Lasita is available for preorders and pickups now.